Concord Presbyterian Church

 Erected 2010 by The Congregation.
 (Marker Number 43-44.)

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-St. Paul African American Methodist Episcopal Church (approx. 1.8
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+St. Paul African American Methodist Episcopal Church (approx. 1.8 miles away); Salem (Black River) Presbyterian Church (approx. 3.9 miles away); Beulah School (approx. 3.9 miles away); Goodwill Presbyterian Church, U.S.A. (approx. 4.2 miles away); " Ebenezer " (approx. 4.2 miles away); Goodwill School (approx. 4.2 miles away); Birthplace of Mary McLeod Bethune (approx. 5 miles away); The Mayesville Story (approx. 5.4 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 28, 2011, by Anna Inbody of Columbia, South Carolina.
-This page has been viewed 627 times since then and 2 times this year.
+It was originally submitted on September 28, 2011, by Anna Inbody of Columbia, South Carolina.
+This page has been viewed 823 times since then and 33 times this year.
 Photos: 1, 2, 3, 4. submitted on September 28, 2011, by Anna Inbody of Columbia, South Carolina. • Bill Pfingsten was the editor who published this page.